fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 ![Bearings](./img/assembly/motor_layer_cores2.JPG)

-* Screw on the ribs to the bottom layer, do not tighten the screws yet.
+* Screw on the ribs to the bottom layer and tighten the screws.

 ![Sole](./img/assembly/sole2.JPG)

-* Screw on the top layer, do not tighten the screws yet.
+* Screw on the top layer and tighten the screws.

 ![Sole](./img/assembly/sole.JPG)